 Once the ADD/DROP drop period has ended, students can enroll in courses only with special permission from the Dean's Office.
 Students must submit documentation from the instructor that they consent to the later enrollment.
 Complete the CGS Late Add form (PDF) and attach all necessary documentation.
 The department offering the course must provide the student with a permission number.
 Include that permission number in the CGS Late Add form.

 During the fall and spring semesters, a limited extended drop period will be granted to students who wish to drop a class, with dean’s permission, as long as they remain full-time.
 Students need to complete the CGS Late Drop form (PDF) and submit to their advisor for review and further processing.

 Credit Load Maximum

-Students who wish to enroll in more than 18 credits in a single semester must secure permission from the Assistant Dean for Academic Affairs.
+Students who wish to enroll in more than 18 credits in a single semester must secure permission from the Dean's Office.
 Complete the CGS Credit Overload Appeal form (PDF) and submit it to your College of General Studies Advisor.

 If you have a student service hold placed on your account or records, you cannot conduct business with the registrar or other University offices until you resolve the situation that caused the hold and have it removed.
 Holds may be enacted due to academic probation, missing data, disciplinary action, missing high school transcript, missing immunization, and overdue account balances.
 Financial holds may be placed by the Office of Student Accounts, Student Loans and Special Accounts, and the Student Payment Center.
 If you have a hold, please visit the appropriate office to resolve the matter so that you may continue to transact University business.